jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 <img src="/nhuyhoa/figure/source/2016-03-03-Multilevel-Models/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />

-In the left plot, we fit two separate models.
-We fit one model with no group variables, the intercept estimate is represented by dashed horizontal line.
-We fit another model with separate intercepts for each group These intercept estimates and standard error bars are represented by the individual points.
+In the left plot, two separate models are fit.
+One model is fit with no group variables, the intercept estimate is represented by dashed horizontal line.
+Another model is fit with separate intercepts for each group These intercept estimates and standard error bars are represented by the individual points.
 Notice that the sample variability is larger at small $$n$$ sizes and smaller at higher $$n$$ sizes.
 The complete pooling model ignores group variability while the no-pooling model overstates it (as groups with small $$n$$ sizes are inaccurately estimated).

-In the right plot, we fit a multilevel model (with the same complete pooling estimate).
+Tthe right plot has a multilevel model (with the same complete pooling estimate).
 Multilevel models attempt to compromise between the complete pooling and the no-pooling model.
 Essentially, the estimates in multilevel models are a weighted averages (based on the group $$n$$ size) of the complete pooling and the no-pooling estimates (variances).
 The weights are based on the group $$n$$ size.
 The smaller the group $$n$$ the closer the multilevel estimate is to overall average (pooling estimate).
 The larger the group $$n$$ the closer the multilevel estimate is to the group average (no-pooling estimate).
-We refer to this as shrinkage towards the mean (of varying degrees).
+This is called shrinkage towards the mean (of varying degrees).

 With multilevel models of varying intercepts, the intercept terms are $$\alpha_i \sim N(\mu_a, \sigma^2_a)$$.
-When $$\sigma^2_a \rightarrow 0$$, we have a no-pooling model that may be underfitting.
-When $$\sigma^2_a \rightarrow \infty$$, we have a complete pooling model that may be overfitting.
+When $$\sigma^2_a \rightarrow 0$$, it is considered a no-pooling model that may be underfitting.
+When $$\sigma^2_a \rightarrow \infty$$, it is considered a complete pooling model that may be overfitting.
 The multilevel model is essentially a compromise between the two models.
 It is an adaptive regularization technique.

-We can assess the group and individual level variation using intraclass correlation.
+The group and individual level variation are assessed using intraclass correlation.

 $$\frac{\sigma^2_a}{\sigma^2_a + \sigma^2_y}$$

 This value ranges from $$0$$ (for no information conveyed by group) and $$1$$ (for consolidated groupings).

-We can also look at the variance ratio
+The variance ratio is

 $$r = \frac{\sigma^2_y}{\sigma^2_a}$$